Make your website ADA compliant (checklist)

 As visually impaired users can’t see your images, provide alternative text that is able to be read by screen readers.
-Describe what is depicted on illustrations and the purpose of captchas, input fields and other non-text content.
+Describe what is depicted in illustrations and the purpose of captchas, input fields, and other non-text content.

 Alternatives for pre-recorded audio/video

 Write text transcripts, captions, or subtitles for all audio and video.
 For video-only media record an audio track with an audio description.

 Let your users, not you, decide when to start listening to your audio, or at least let them stop and pause automatically playing audio and control its volume separately from the overall volume system.

 Color along with other indicators

 Design your web pages with color-blind people in mind and don’t make color the only means of conveying information.
 For example, if you make link anchors colored to stand out from the rest of the text, don’t rely solely on color and underline them as well.
 However, don’t underline any other text that doesn’t provide a link, so as not to mislead users.